Sh3r4/easyphrase/readme.md

 As an opt-out function, easyphrase will insert a random numeric character at a random index in the generated passphrase.

-Easyphrase is also capable of generating a list or passphrases of any length.
+Easyphrase is also capable of generating passphrases in a list of any length.

 ## Generator Arguments